Basic usage

 Specifying dependencies #

-If you want to add dependencies to your project, you can specify them in the tool.poetry.dependencies section.
+If you want to add dependencies to your project, you can specify them in the project or tool.poetry.dependencies section.
+See the Dependency specification for more information.

 [tool.poetry.dependencies]